Good Call: Nine Times the Academy Got it Right

 Seriously though. #Envelopegate was unfortunate for all involved.
 The La La Land team were stranded onstage holding an award that wasn’t theirs to hold, and everyone assumed it was poor Warren Beatty’s fault (it wasn’t).

-Most unfortunate of all, I’d argue, for Moonlight, whose win continues to be overshadowed by the controversy on the night.
+Most unfortunate of all, I’d argue, for Moonlight, whose win has been a bit overshadowed by the controversy on the night.

 This shouldn’t be.